-A secret and special place to stay in Britain, close to Guildford and London.
+A special place to stay in the Surrey Hills, close to Guildford and London.

 No smoking - Smoking not permitted anywhere in the property.
 Working farm.